Number of people served: 36,256 in 2020.

 Our work in Burundi

 JRS Burundi began working with internally displaced Burundians in 1995.
-After the return of relative peace to the region, the Jesuit Refugee Service shifted its support to the integration of more than 500,000 former refugees who began returning home from Tanzania in 2002.
-At this time, JRS began to gradually close down its remaining projects.
-However, civil conflict began again in 2015, and a new rebellion is having disastrous consequences for Burundi.
-Since that time, JRS has ramped up our efforts to serve displaced Burundians and refugees in the country once again.
+After the return of relative peace to the region, JRS shifted its support to the integration of more than 500,000 former refugees who began returning home from Tanzania in 2002.
+Since the civil conflict began again in 2015, JRS has ramped up our efforts to serve displaced Burundians and refugees in the country once again.

-Currently, JRS Burundi works in the city of Bujumbura and in Ruyigi and Muyinga provinces.
-In the provinces, JRS facilitates formal and informal education in the camps of Kinama and Musasa in Muyinga, and Kavumu and Bwagiriza in Ruyigi, where more than 32,000 Congolese families have settled long-term.
+Currently, JRS Burundi works in the city of Bujumbura, as well as in Ruyigi and Muyinga provinces.
+There, JRS facilitates formal and informal education, agricultural training, and support for victims of GBV in the camps of Kinama and Musasa in Muyinga, and Kavumu and Bwagiriza in Ruyigi, where more than 32,000 Congolese families have settled long-term.
 Furthermore, early childhood development, sports, and leisure activities are also implemented to promote psychosocial welfare for refugee children in the camps.